 Cut complexity now >

-single environment for coding and modeling: visualized design requirements, easier documentation, automated testing to improve
+go beyond a single environment for coding and modeling: visualized design requirements, easier documentation, automated testing

 Combine MDD with Android development >